 - Show respect for yourself, your teachers, and fellow classmates.

 - Leave your work area neat and clean.
 Return all materials to their proper places and place (do not toss) your trash in the wastebasket.

 - Remain seated in class until the teacher dismisses you.

 - Conduct yourself in an orderly fashion as you enter and leave the classroom and move through the hallways and cafeteria.
 Students will keep their hands to themselves as all times.

-- There will be no eating, drinking, or chewing gum in class.
-Food and drinks are to be consumed in the cafeteria.
+- Food and drinks are to be consumed in the cafeteria.
 Likewise, perform personal grooming in the restroom.

 - Coats, book bags and cell phones that are turned off are to be left in your locker.

 IRMS uses a demerit system to deal with inappropriate behavior that we believe obstructs the educational process.
 Failure to meet the expectations listed will result in the student receiving a demerit with the following consequences:

 |2nd Demerit||Phone call to parent and conduct notice issued|